adnanzameer/AdvancedTaskManager/README.md

 ![User notification with task](assets/docsimages/image018.png)

-The gadget allows user notifications associated with the task to be ‘read’ and enable the notification icon to be more useful as opposed to accumulating notifications.
+The gadget allows user notifications associated with the task to be ‘read’ and enables the notification icon to be more useful as opposed to accumulating notifications.

 When the editors open or refresh the gadget, all user tasks with unread notifications are highlighted and the notifications then are marked as read automatically.
 It means in the editor notification section the notifications will be marked as read.

 ![User notification](assets/docsimages/image020.png)

-## Approve entire approval sequence (only for Content Approval)
+## Approve the entire approval sequence (only for Content Approval)

 The gadget informs the editor to approve the entire Content Approval Sequence of single or multiple contents.
-Comment field is required.
+A comment field is required.

 ![Approve entire approval sequence](assets/docsimages/image022.png)

 ## Publish content after approval

-If the editor has published rights for the content approval, the option for ```Publish selected content after approval``` will be enabled that allows the editor to publish the content after approval.
+If the editor has published rights for the content approval, the option for ```Publish selected content after approval``` will be enabled which allows the editor to publish the content after approval.

 If the editor has published rights for some of the content after approving all content then only content the editor can publish will be published.
 The warning messages will appear against the content which the editor cannot publish.